 Edward works as an engineer for Non-trivial Elevators: Engineering, Research and Construction (NEERC).
-His new task is to design a brand new elevator for a skyscraper with h floors.
+His new task is to design a brand new elevator for a skyscraper with floors.

 Edward has an idée fixe: he thinks that four buttons are enough to control the movement of the elevator.
 His last proposal suggests the following four buttons:

-• Move a floors up.
+- Move floors up.

-• Move b floors up.
+- Move floors up.

-• Move c floors up.
+- Move floors up.

-• Return to the first floor.
+- Return to the first floor.

 To prove his plan worthy, Edward wants to know how many floors are actually accessible from the first floor via his elevator.
 Help him calculate this number.